Television in Turkey

-The television industry in Turkey includes high-tech program production, transmission, and coverage.
-Turkish Radio and Television Corporation is Turkey's largest and most powerful national television station.
-As of 2022, there are 498 television channels in Turkey, ranking fourth in Europe in terms of the number of television channels.
-Turkey is the world's fastest-growing television series exporter and has currently overtaken both Mexico and Brazil as the world's second-highest television series exporter after the United States.
-Turkish television drama has grown since the early 2000s.
-Since Turkey has not yet switched to digital terrestrial television broadcasting, analog broadcasting remains widespread.
+The television industry in Turkey encompasses high-tech program production, transmission, and coverage.
+The Turkish Radio and Television Corporation (TRT) is Turkey's largest and most powerful national television network.
+As of 2022, there are 498 television channels in Turkey, ranking the country fourth in Europe in terms of total channel count.
+Turkey is the world's fastest-growing television series exporter and has overtaken both Mexico and Brazil to become the world's second-highest exporter of television dramas, behind only the United States.
+Turkish television drama has seen massive growth since the early 2000s.
+While the country has begun transitioning to digital terrestrial television networks, analog broadcasting historically remained widespread.

 History

 Early years and monopoly

 Television in Turkey was introduced in 1952 with the launch of ITU TV.
-The first television broadcast work carried out as a closed-circuit television broadcast in Turkey was prepared in June–July 1966.
-The first national television channel in Turkey was TRT 1, which was introduced in 1968.
-In 1972, TRT broadcast its service exclusively to Ankara four nights a week, yet viewers in border areas were enticed by TV channels from neighboring countries.
-Sophisticated antennas were installed in Istanbul before the start of TRT's service in the city, aimed at Bulgaria, the closest country that had functional signals.
-Color television was introduced in 1981, becoming regular in 1984.
-In 1983, during the conversion period, the government rejected a proposal from Polly Peck to assemble color television sets in Turkey.
+The first experimental closed-circuit television broadcasts were prepared between June and July 1966.
+Turkey's first national television channel, TRT 1, began broadcasting in 1968.
+By 1972, TRT transmitted its service exclusively to Ankara four nights a week; however, viewers in border regions were frequently enticed by television channels broadcasting from neighboring countries.
+Sophisticated antennas targeting functional signals from Bulgaria were widely installed in Istanbul prior to the official launch of TRT's local service in the city.

+Color television was introduced on 31 December 1980 and became the industry standard on 1 July 1984.
+During this transition period in 1983, the Turkish government rejected a commercial proposal from Polly Peck to assemble color television sets within the country.
 A second TRT channel, initially based out of Istanbul, followed in 1986.
-With TRT still holding a monopoly, taking advantage of technological developments and the rise in satellite technology, it later opened a third channel in 1989, a fourth channel devoted to education in 1990 and an international channel for the diaspora in the same year.
+Leveraging rapid technological advancements and the global rise of satellite tech, TRT expanded its state monopoly by launching a third channel in 1989, a fourth channel dedicated to educational programming in 1990, and an international channel for the Turkish diaspora that same year.